DivyanshuParwal/DivyanshuParwal/README.md

 ## Hola, I'm Divyanshu Parwal  👋

 - 👨‍💻 I'm a MERN Full Stack Developer
-- 🏫 I'm currently a final year ECE student.
+- 🏫 I graduated with a Bachelor of Engineering in Electronics and Telecommunications
 - 👯 I’m looking to collaborate with other developers out there.